West Bengal Police: Sub-Divisions

 Each Sub-Division is headed by one Police officer of the rank Deputy Superintendent of Police (members of West Bengal Police Service, a directly recruited officer or one promoted from the ranks) or an Assistant Superintendent of Police (members of Indian Police Service).
 In West Bengal, the officer who heads a Sub-Division is known as SDPO i.e. Sub Divisional Police Officer.

 Circles

 A Circle comprises several Police Stations within a sub-division.
 An Inspector of Police who heads a police circle is the Circle Inspector of Police or CI.

 Stations

 A Police Station is the basic unit of policing, responsible for prevention and detection of crime, maintenance of public order, enforcing law in general as well as for performing protection duties and making security arrangements for the constitutional authorities, government functionaries, representatives of the public in different legislative bodies and local self governments, public figures etc.

 A Police Station is headed by either a Sub-Inspector (lower subordinate rank), mostly in rural areas or an Inspector (an upper subordinate rank), mostly in urban areas.
 Police outposts are headed by a Sub-Inspector or Assistant Sub Inspector.
 After the year 2009 both ASI and SI have equal investigation power and both serve as duty officers.

+Criticism

+The West Bengal Police was criticised and a section of the police station under their jurisdiction was burnt by the locals of Kultali, South 24 Paragnas due to the mishandling of rape of 10-year-old girl.
+It is alleged that they also harassed the parents of the minor while registering complaint and the locals and police indulged into a violent clash due to the underlying incident.

+Failure to handle protest

+Following the enactment of Waqf Bill widespread protest took place, but the police failed to restore peace in Murshidabad, the violence continued for several days claiming lives of many and damage of various public properties including railways.

+Later on April 12th 2025, a special bench was formed to urgently hear a petition filed by Suvendu Adhikari, the Calcutta High Court ordered deployment of CAPF along with BSF to get situation under control.